snmslavk/AStar/README.md

 # AStar
-Library with realization of AStar algorithm
+Library with implementation of AStar algorithm
 # Example